-The North Jersey History & Genealogy Center acquires, preserves, and promotes historical material generated by the individuals, organizations, and businesses of our state.
+The Caroline Rose Foster North Jersey History & Genealogy Center acquires, preserves, and promotes historical material generated by the individuals, organizations, and businesses of our state.
 The collections are made available to visitors in the Reading Room, and are also utilized in exhibitions, online and print publications, and through questions answered via e-mail, phone, and correspondence.
 We regularly host speakers on a variety of topics related to local history, in addition to offering programs and workshops ranging from researching family history to preserving records and photographs.

 Planning Your Visit

-Due to the ongoing pandemic, the North Jersey History & Genealogy Center is open by appointment only; please email email@example.com or call 973.538.3473 to schedule your time slot and submit the list of items you would like to consult during your visit, contact us at email@example.com or 973.538.3473.
+To schedule your research appointment for the Reading Room and submit the list of items you would like to consult during your visit, contact us at email@example.com or 973.538.3473.
 Collection guides are available in our online catalog and finding aids.
 Our current hours are listed here and you may always find the latest updates on Library operations on our main website.

 Upon arriving at the Library, take the stairs or elevator down one level.
 All visitors are required to complete a researcher registration form and agree to abide by the rules for using the special collections materials.
 No pens, food, drinks, large bags, or tobacco products are allowed in the History Center.